 Nevada Home Sales

-❱ A total of 6,533 homes sold in the third quarter, which was a drop of 39.8% compared to the same period a year ago, and 30.2% lower than in the second quarter of this year.
+❱ A total of 6,011 homes sold in the third quarter, which was a drop of 6% compared to the same period in 2022.
+Sales were down 10.8% from the second quarter of 2023.

-❱ Pending sales, which are an indicator of future closings, fell 27.6% compared to the second quarter, suggesting that the market may see sales fall further in the final quarter of this year.
+❱ Pending sales, which are an indicator of future closings, fell 13.1% compared to the second quarter, suggesting that sales activity may not grow in the upcoming quarter.